Luming-L/NGG/L5_NGG.md

 When a node A has only one outgoing arc that points to another node B that has only one ingoing arc, merge these two nodes.
 ## Error removal
 * tips - errors at the edges of reads
-* bubbles - internal read erroe
+* bubbles - internal read errors or nearby tips connecting
+* erroneous connections - technical errors or distant tips merging

 split reads into k-mers
 for each k-mer, extract it from left and right to get two (k-1)-mers